Assassination of Jamal Khashoggi: Jamal Khashoggi

-Khashoggi was a Saudi journalist, author, and a former general manager and editor-in-chief of Al-Arab News Channel.
+Jamal Ahmad Hamza Khashoggi (13 October 1958 – 2 October 2018) was a Saudi journalist, author, and a former general manager and editor-in-chief of Al-Arab News Channel.
 He also served as editor for the Saudi newspaper Al Watan, turning it into a platform for Saudi progressives.

-Khashoggi fled the Kingdom of Saudi Arabia (KSA) in June 2017 and went into self-imposed exile in the US.
+Khashoggi fled Saudi Arabia in June 2017 and went into self-imposed exile in the US.
 He began to contribute columns to the global opinions section of The Washington Post in September 2017.
 His work was often critical of the Saudi government and the Saudi royal family, especially Crown Prince Mohammed bin Salman, and he advocated for reform in the country.
 He opposed the Saudi Arabian-led intervention in Yemen.

 After Khashoggi started writing for The Washington Post, he was harassed via Twitter from pro-regime trolls and bot accounts.
 It is believed that his harassment was instigated by Saudi royal adviser Saud al-Qahtani, who had been tasked by Prince bin Salman with implementing a zero-tolerance crackdown on dissent on social media.
 Qahtani was later implicated in Khashoggi's murder.

 Just before he was murdered, Khashoggi launched several projects to consolidate opposition to the Saudi regime, counter regime propaganda, and press for reform.
 One major collaborator was Saudi dissident blogger Omar Abdulaziz, one of the most visible public critics of the Saudi regime abroad.
 In late September 2018, Khashoggi met with friends in London to discuss his various plans.
 Khashoggi wrote in his last column, posthumously published, that "what the Arab world needs most is free expression".